StanfordVL/sail-blog-new-post/_posts/2022-07-21-understanding-incontext.md

 In [Min et al.](https://arxiv.org/abs/2202.12837), we compare three different methods:

 * **No-examples**: the LM conditions on the test input only, with no examples.
 This is typical zero-shot inference, first done by GPT-2/GPT-3.
-* **Examples with gold outputs**: the LM conditions on the concatenation of a few in-context examples and the test input.
-This is a typical in-context learning method, and by default, all outputs in the prompt are gold outputs.
+* **Examples with ground truth outputs**: the LM conditions on the concatenation of a few in-context examples and the test input.
+This is a typical in-context learning method, and by default, all outputs in the prompt are ground truth.
 * **Examples with random outputs**: the LM conditions on in-context examples and the test input, but now, each output in the prompt is randomly sampled from the output set (labels in the classification tasks; a set of answer options in the multi-choice tasks).

 {% figure %}
 <img class="postimage_75" src="{{ site.baseurl }}/assets/img/posts/2022-07-21-understanding-incontext/images/image14.png"/>
 <img class="postimage_75" src="{{ site.baseurl }}/assets/img/posts/2022-07-21-understanding-incontext/images/image5.png"/>
 <figcaption>
-The prompt with gold outputs (top) and the prompt with random outputs (bottom).
+The prompt with ground truth outputs (top) and the prompt with random outputs (bottom).
 </figcaption>
 {% endfigure %}